Pivot, a Miami-Based Startup, Raises Pre-Seed Round Jointly Led by Silicon Road Ventures and Overline

 ABOUT SILICON ROAD

 Silicon Road Ventures (SRV) is an Atlanta-based, venture capital firm focused on building the future of commerce.
 Silicon Road's ecosystem approach focuses on relationships and connects entrepreneurs, startups, retailers, enterprise organizations, investors and academics to build the future of global commerce tech across eCommerce, retail and CPG.
-For more information, visit https://siliconroad.vc and follow Silicon Road on LinkedIn, Twitter and Facebook.
+For more information, visit www.siliconroad.vc and follow Silicon Road on LinkedIn and Twitter.

 ABOUT OVERLINE